SubZtep/vite-plugin-linker/README.md

 | dist   | Directory of `exec` output.                    |
 | target | Directory to copy files from `dist`.           |

+## FAQ

+### Why does this plugin run the build command?

+One terminal window is enough to run the server and builds.

 ## License

 [Unlicense](LICENSE)